tkazi/zendesk-api/README.md

-Calls an internal API endpoint on core product to get user information based on the email address and display it on the same page as the user's ticket in zendesk
+Widget built on Zendesk API.
+When a user opens a support ticket in Zendesk, API is triggered to make a request to fetch user meta data from another application.
+The response is then displayed on the same page as the support ticket (Zendesk).